 Contact: Charles Barr, 229-924-0343 ext.
 112

 Contacts: Charles Barr, email@example.com, 229 924-0343, ext.
 112

 Wreaths Across America at Andersonville National Cemetery

-ANDERSONVILLE, Georgia – Andersonville National Historic Site invites you to remember and honor our military veterans during the winter season by participating in our Wreaths Across America program on December 17, 2016 at 12:00 pm.
+ANDERSONVILLE, Georgia – Andersonville National Historic Site invites you to remember and honor our military veterans during this winter season by participating in our Wreaths Across America event on Saturday, December 16, 2017.

-Beginning December 1, 2016, wreaths and floral blankets no larger than 2 feet by 3 feet are permitted in the cemetery.
+Beginning December 1, 2017, wreaths no larger than 20 inches and floral blankets no larger than 2 feet by 3 feet are permitted in the cemetery.
 Wreaths should be brought in person, or delivered by a florist, directly to the gravesite.
 To find the location of a specific grave, please visit http://gravelocator.cem.va.gov or stop at the National Prisoner of War Museum for assistance.

 About the National Park Service: More than 20,000 National Park Service employees care for America's 409 national parks and work with communities across the nation to help preserve local history and create close-to-home recreational opportunities.
 Learn more at www.nps.gov Visit us on Facebook www.facebook.com/nationalparkservice, Twitter www.twitter.com/natlparkservice, and YouTube www.youtube.com/nationalparkservice.